Spousal Support Lawyer in Washington State

 Fixing this dollar amount in a spousal support agreement also means that major changes in one’s circumstances will not modify payments.
 To make spousal support modifications, a party must petition the court for a change to the divorce agreement.

 Before the court can examine whether modifications to spousal support are permissible and necessary, a divorce settlement agreement or a judge’s ruling must not stipulate that the figure is non-modifiable.
 Some divorcing couples may agree on a dollar amount ahead of time and make that order non-modifiable.
 For instance, a partner who is due to pay support may try to “lock in” a lower figure in exchange for cost certainty, inoculating against petitions for modification that may come with a significant raise in income while risking one’s own loss of relief in the event of job loss.

 In agreements that do allow for modifications to support or maintenance payments, a mere change in the payer’s circumstances—whether positive or negative—is not necessarily sufficient cause to make updates.
 Your ex-spouse’s increase in income must be a substantial one to successfully petition the court for higher payments.
 Conversely, to successfully argue for a reduction in obligations, you will need to argue that your emergent inability to pay due to job loss is one that you cannot immediately rectify through securing new employment, whether because of significant changes in the industry or a permanent disability that affects earning ability.
 To do this, you will need a spousal support lawyer in Washington State who knows what they are doing.

 We Are Dedicated To Helping You Today

 Navigating the complexities of seeking and attaining spousal support modifications requires expertise by your side.
 Whether you pay or receive support and need a change, contact Lacoste Family Law to discuss your situation with our staff.
-Reach out by email at firstname.lastname@example.org or call us at 509-392-8000.
+We have one of the best spousal support lawyers in Washington State on our team.
+Reach out by email at email@example.com or call us at 509-392-8000.